 As a member of the Road Runners Club of America (RRCA), we follow their guidelines on headset use.
 RRCA does not encourage headphone use during its member races but does not disallow them as long as they are used safely.
 For this reason, Oil Creek 100 Trail Runs will allow headphones on the course only if it does not pose a safety risk.
 If you absolutely must use them KEEP THE VOLUME DOWN so you can hear runners approaching from behind - or risk getting run over in wild & tough 1860's oil boom era fashion.
 For safety reasons, it may be necessary for a course official to ask you to remove your headset/earphones during the race.
 You are required to comply or face disqualification and removal from the course.

 Beautiful & modern Titusville Middle School (TMS) at 415 Water St (the intersection of S Kerr St & Water St) will serve as the start & finish line, race headquarters, and aid station # 4.
-Showers - with 4 private stalls in each locker room as well as the traditional school group showers - will be available all weekend for runners, pacers and crew for a nominal fee of $5 .
+Showers - with 4 private stalls in each locker room as well as the traditional school group showers - will be available all weekend for runners, pacers and crew for a fee of $10 .

 Click on school floor layout for a larger view - 4 restrooms open for use:

 Top 3 males and females in each distance - these 6 individuals receive complimentary entry for next year's race

 Male & female champions - lifetime complimentary entry (for any distance)

 All finishers will receive the traditional trail ultra finisher's award belt buckle (see below)